ripta/decks.js/intro-to-docker/SCRIPT.md

    11 root       0:00 ps -ef
 ```

-This is important to note, because:
+This is important to note, because just like a full-blown OS:

 1. when the init process exits, the container stops;
 2. the init process should be prepared to own any orphaned processes; and